 NetSuite CPQ Ecommerce Integration

-Install NetSuite CPQ Configurator to use the NetSuite CPQ Ecommerce Integration.
+Install NetSuite CPQ Configurator to use NetSuite CPQ Ecommerce Integration.
 For more information, see Installing NetSuite CPQ SuiteApps.

-With the NetSuite CPQ Ecommerce Integration, you can convert standard line items into configured line items and update transactions in the background using NetSuite CPQ Configurator products.
-For example, you can process transactions with line items added from SuiteCommerce web stores or other ecommerce platforms.
+With NetSuite CPQ Ecommerce Integration, you can convert standard line items into configured line items and update transactions in the background using NetSuite CPQ Configurator products.
+For example, you can process transactions that include line items added from SuiteCommerce web stores or other ecommerce platforms.
 You can use line items or information from custom line fields as materials, create a configuration with those materials, delete the existing line items on the transaction, and add the configured line item.

 -

-Item creation records and creation records.
+Using item creation records and creation records.

 -